Spider-scnu/TSP/README.md

 ### Paper

 * If you want to get more details, please see our paper ["Generalize a Small Pre-trained Model to Arbitrarily Large TSP Instances"](https://arxiv.org/abs/2012.10658) by Zhang-Hua Fu (1,2), Kai-Bin Qiu (2) and Hongyuan Zha (1,2), which is accepted by **AAAI2021**.
+In addition, our full version has been submitted in [this reposity](https://github.com/Spider-scnu/TSP/blob/master/Generalize%20a%20Small%20Pre-trained%20Model%20to%20Arbitrarily%20Large%20TSP%20Instances%20---%20Full%20version.pdf).

    1 **Shenzhen Institute of Artificial Intelligence and Robotics for Society, Shenzhen, China**